radius-project/radius/docs/contributing/contributing-pull-requests/README.md

 We run [CodeQL](https://codeql.github.com/) as part of the pull-request process for security analysis.
 If the CodeQL analysis finds a security issue it will be reported as part of the PR checks.
 CodeQL is not currently required to pass for a PR to be merged, as it may be triggered by other alerts within the repo.

+If CodeQL fails due to your changes, please work with the maintainers to resolve the issue.

 ## Copilot Summary

 Our pull-request template includes a summary from Github Copilot.
 This will generate a description of your changes as well as links to the most relevant files.